vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:cd2b04a649
 ## Writing simple functions that return a single value

-You're getting very good at this.
-Try your hand at another modification to the `shout()` function!
+You're getting very good at this!
+Try your hand at another modification to the `shout()` function.

 Modify the `shout()` function you wrote earlier such that instead of printing within the `shout()` function, you return a value instead.
 Parts of the function `shout()`, which you wrote earlier, is shown.